dustintran333/XePOS/README.md

 The main program covers the 3 minimal inputs.
 Additional input can be manually typed in for convenience purpose.
 ## Get started

-Clone the repo with either Visual Studio 2022 (recommended) or command line
+Clone the repo with either Visual Studio or command line

 ```bash
 git clone https://github.com/dustintran333/XePOS.git